gmc-code/PC-using-RTD/docs/setup/Jupyter.rst

 -------------------

 | The sphinx-thebe extension makes code cells interactive with a kernel provided by Thebe and Binder.
-| The drawback is that is is not compatiable with the latest version of Sphinx.
+| The drawback is that is is not compatible with the latest version of Sphinx.
 Instead it requires sphinx==4.5.0.

 ----